 Indian Food is Diverse

 A lot of people assume that all Indian food is the same but this couldn’t be more wrong.
 Indian food is actually extremely diverse.
-There are 28 regions in India and each has their own way of creating dishes.
+There are 28 regions in India and each has its own way of creating dishes.
 From the ingredients to the cooking methods, each region is significantly different.
 For example, cuisine in the North isn’t as spicy and dishes usually contain red and green chillies and yoghurt.
 Fish dishes are more commonly seen in the South and mustard is a staple ingredient.

 There is no denying that chilli is the most popular spice in the whole world.
 But did you know that India is the largest manufacturer of chilli peppers?
 And that it’s home to one of the world’s hottest chillies?
 This chilli is called the bhut jolokia, or more commonly referred to as a ghost chilli.
-Whilst it’s not THE hottest chilli in the world, it still has the potential to bring grown men to their knees!
+Whilst it’s not The hottest chilli in the world, it still has the potential to bring grown men to their knees!

 Turmeric & Health Benefits